Why Tooth Extractions are Performed

 Ideally, your teeth would remain healthy throughout your lifetime.
 Unfortunately, routine wear, cavities, cracks, and other emergencies can put your teeth at risk.

-At Whidbey Dental Associates, we do everything we can to preserve your natural teeth.
+At Whidbey Dental Associates, our dentists in Oak Harbor do everything we can to preserve your natural teeth.
 But sometimes, your tooth must be removed for the sake of your overall health.
 When a tooth becomes more harmful than helpful, extraction can save you from more pain.

 Wisdom Tooth Extraction